 Uber (and, to a lesser extent, Lyft) surge pricing has been controversial from the start.
 After all, no one likes to whip out their smartphone and open one of these apps, only to see that the price is double the usual amount.
-Therefore, for frequent ride-sharers (like myself), it’s important to be in the know about the latest developments in the surge pricing wars.
+Therefore, for frequent ride-sharers (like myself) to really avoid surge pricing, it’s important to know what’s been going on with it.
 Here’s what I’ve uncovered.

 Surge pricing happens when ride-sharing services like Uber and Lyft temporarily jack up their prices beyond their normal rates.
 It can be by a little, or it can be by outrageous amounts.
 For example, a ride that normally costs $10 can be raised to $11, or to $20 or even $30.

 Ride-sharing companies tend to justify this by saying that, during times of low car supply (relative to passenger demand), higher prices motivate more drivers to become available, thereby ensuring that everyone who wants a ride can get one, if they are willing to pay the price.
 Kind of a classic economics argument.

 Surge pricing is very volatile, and can change by the minute and by location.
 It can also happen that one company (like Uber) is in surge, while another (like Lyft) is not.

 The one place you generally won’t find surge pricing is in a traditional taxicab.
 As far as I know, most places have laws and regulations that prohibit them from doing it.

 No More Warnings